 For instance, very early in the trial, Lear alleged that my complaints about him to the authorities and derogatory comments I allegedly made about him around 1983 to 1985 caused him to lose the opportunity to work for Air New Zealand as a flight navigator.
 He tendered into evidence a student pilot licence and some very old records of a few commercial pilot theory examinations that were completely invalid because their currency had expired decades ago.

 Being a fully qualified commercial pilot myself, I was very familiar with the requirements and the employment opportunities for flight crew positions.
 Due to inertial navigation systems being fitted to virtually all airliners, flight navigators had been made redundant some years before the time Lear claimed he could have obtained a job.
 Not only that, Lear was totally unqualified and would have been over fifty years old in 1983.
-Certainly no airline would remotely consider employing even fully qualified flight crew of that age, let alone somebody with no previous commercial flying experience.
+Certainly no airline would remotely consider employing even fully qualified flight crew of that age, let alone somebody with no previous commercial flying experience or qualifications.
 I was quite shocked that Lear attempted to present such brazenly false evidence to the court and I resolved to expose his efforts to mislead the court.

 As soon as I arrived home from court that evening, I sent a fax to Air New Zealand, enquiring about the last time this airline had employed navigators.
 I immediately received a response from their Australian Regional Airports Manager, John Roach, who stated that navigators ceased flying with Air New Zealand in the late 1970s.
 The next morning in court, I tendered this fax into evidence, along with a newspaper article about a case before the courts at that very time.
 This matter dealt with a very experienced airline pilot with command endorsements on many current heavy passenger jets and over 20,000 hours logged flying time, who was suing Qantas because he had been rejected for a job on the grounds that at the age of 45, he was too old to be employed as flight crew.